Dark Nights: Metal: Prelude

 Hal Jordan is summoned by Ganthet to investigate a dark presence that he senses on Earth, the location of which is revealed to be the Batcave.
 Upon his arrival, he meets Duke Thomas.
 As they investigate, they stumble upon a hidden room in the Batcave, where they hear a mysterious voice that lures them in.
 This leads them to a cell where Batman has imprisoned the Joker.

-Meanwhile, Batman has been investigating random frequencies that have appeared across the Earth, which he believes are a part of a bigger mystery that he has been investigating for years regarding mysterious metals and dark energy.
+Meanwhile, Batman has been investigating random frequencies across Earth, which he believes are a part of a bigger mystery that he has been investigating for years regarding mysterious metals and dark energy.
 He enlists the help of Mister Terrific to collect more data from Earth-Two.
-After conferring with him, he realizes that he needs to use the Anti-Monitor tower at Superman's Fortress of Solitude to further his investigations.
+After conferring with him, he realizes that he needs to use the Anti-Monitor tower at the Fortress of Solitude to further his investigations.

-Batman continues his investigation by seeking Hephaestus, the Greek god of blacksmiths, in Athens, but learns from Wonder Woman that the Greek Gods have abandoned Earth.
+Batman continues his investigation by seeking out Hephaestus, but learns from Wonder Woman that the Greek gods have abandoned Earth.
 However, she has been given a weapon forged for Apollo called the Sunblade that she has been instructed to give to Batman.
-This leads him to an encounter with Talia al Ghul, where he is able to trade the Sunblade for a dagger forged by the wizard Shazam.
-It is made of one of the metals Batman has been searching for.
+This leads him to an encounter with Talia al Ghul, with Batman trading the Sunblade for a dagger forged by the wizard Shazam.
+The dagger is made of one of the metals Batman has been searching for.

-Back in the Batcave, the Joker has escaped his cell and appears to have deeper knowledge of the unraveling mystery.
-He proceeds to smash a machine that Batman has built, claiming that it will herald the end of the world.
-A fight ensues, where it is revealed that Duke is a metahuman with the power to become luminescent and see light constructs of his surroundings.
-It ends when the Joker suddenly disappears.
-Batman returns and explains that he needed the machine to peer into the source of visions he had been seeing from the Dark Multiverse.
-Duke is able to use his newfound ability to see a blueprint of the machine.
-Hal gives him his power ring, so that he is able to reconstruct it.
-This ends with Batman receiving a vision of complete darkness, while a group of dark figures exclaim that the seal has been broken and that the Dark Knights are coming, implying that Batman opened up a door to the Dark Multiverse.
+Joker escapes from the Batcave and smashes a machine that Batman has built, claiming that it will herald the end of the world.
+Batman explains that he needed the machine to peer into the source of visions he had been seeing from the Dark Multiverse.
+Batman receives a vision of complete darkness, while a group of dark figures exclaim that the seal has been broken and that the Dark Knights are coming, implying that Batman opened up a door to the Dark Multiverse.